MatthijsKamstra/haxejs/haxejs/about.md

 ![](https://cloud.githubusercontent.com/assets/2623954/9098640/f15e22b4-3b7f-11e5-9496-12b6d811f0ea.jpg)

-You would say the (Haxe) documentation about the JavaScript target would we **very** big.
+You may say the (Haxe) documentation about the JavaScript target is **very** big.

 **Well, you guessed it, it's not.**
-The information scattered across the web on blogs, forums, tweets, etc.
+The information is scattered across the web on blogs, forums, tweets, etc.

 ![](http://www.reactiongifs.com/r/do.gif)